Updated 10/21/16 -- Download Adobe Version of Frequently Asked Questions (with table of contents)

 We have not yet determined if it will be part of the allocation or demand services at this time.

-What is the DII Allocation and what are Demand Services?
+What is the ADS Allocation and what are Demand Services?

-Please review our explanation of the DII Internal Service Funds on our website.
+Please review our explanation of the ADS Internal Service Funds on our website.

 What is a vendor/partner account?